Wealden District Council

 Survey Method and Response Rate

-At the end of the data collection period, 891 responses were received to the survey that went out representing a 29.99% response rate.
-This is a good response rate for research of this type and higher than the response obtained in 2023-24 survey which was 26%.
+At the end of the data collection period, 602 responses were received to the survey that went out representing a 20.28% response rate.
+This is a fair response rate for research of this type and as highlighted above it is statistically reliable.
+However, it is lower than our response rate in 2023-24 which was 26% and in 2024-25 where it was 29.99%.

 Low Cost Rented Accommodation responses